 Mini carabiners for your big wall bivy

-It's important that these carabiners be properly rated for actual climbing, and not the El Cheapo little “keychain” carabiners that you might get at the hardware store check out.
+Personally, I prefer carabiners be properly rated for actual climbing, and not the El Cheapo little “keychain” carabiners that you might get at the hardware store check out.
 You might remember that the little pink carabiner is not load rated, but what if your partner doesn't know that?
-What if it's dark and you accidentally grabbed the wrong one?
+What if it's dark and you accidentally grab the wrong one?
+Considering your wall rack probably cost more than $3,000, dropping another $50 to get some camping carabiners isn’t that big a deal.

 Get all of them the same unique color.
 That way you know they’re for camping-only, and you don't get them mixed up with your lead rack.